mkuzmick/watch-together/documentation/documentation/3-getting-started-slack-app.md

 22. Paste the URL after `SLACK_WEBHOOK_URL=`.
 Hit save.
 23. Next, go to your `app.js` file in Atom.
 You need to use the `.env` module in this file as high up in the file as you can.
 After `var slackRouter = require('./routes/slack');`, hit enter a few times.
 Type ``require(`dotenv`).config();``.
 Hit save.
 24. Now it needs to be installed in terminal.
 First make sure you are in the correct folder (`watch-together`).
 Then, type in `npm i dotenv`.
 Hit enter.
 25. Open up `http://localhost:3000/slack/word/testing` and hit refresh.
-A slack message should have just been sent
+A slack message saying "my word is testing" should have just been received.

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNjA0MDA2MzgwLDE4MTMzNDkyNiwtMTYyOD
+eyJoaXN0b3J5IjpbLTE5NzQzODg2MjAsMTgxMzM0OTI2LC0xNj
-M4ODgwNCwtMTExNDcwODM2MiwxMzE2NDYzNDU5LDEwODc4NTUx
+I4Mzg4ODA0LC0xMTE0NzA4MzYyLDEzMTY0NjM0NTksMTA4Nzg1
-NDEsLTE4ODA5NzQwLDEwMDk1ODg4MTksMTczODc5NzYxMCwtMT
+NTE0MSwtMTg4MDk3NDAsMTAwOTU4ODgxOSwxNzM4Nzk3NjEwLC
-U1NTY0NTUyNyw3NDg0NTU1NTEsOTkwNDExOTgsLTE2MDc5Mzc5
+0xNTU1NjQ1NTI3LDc0ODQ1NTU1MSw5OTA0MTE5OCwtMTYwNzkz
-NzIsLTEzNTY4NTIwNDEsMTc2MDIzNzE3MV19
+Nzk3MiwtMTM1Njg1MjA0MSwxNzYwMjM3MTcxXX0=
 -->